Uploading an object

 - In the management console

-- If you want to upload the object to a particular folder, go to that folder by clicking on its name.
-If you want to create a new folder, click Create folder.
+- If you want to upload the object to a specific folder, navigate to that folder by clicking its name.
+If you need to create a new folder, click Create folder.

-- In the window that opens, select the required files and click Open.
+Upload on the top panel. - In the window that opens, select the files and click Open.

-- The management console displays all the objects selected for uploading and prompts you to select a storage class.
-The default storage class is defined in the bucket settings.
+- The management console will display all the objects you selected for uploading and prompt you to select a storage class.
+The bucket configuration determines the default storage class.

 - Click Upload.